Galileo88/JNSQ/README.md

 * Waypoint Manager

 ## Requirements
-* Kopernicus (including ColorFix.cfg)
+* Kopernicus and its dependencies
 * ModuleManager 4 or newer
-* Minimum Hardware: 3 GHz quad-core CPU, 16GB of system RAM and 2GB of video memory
+* Minimum Hardware (with visual mods): 3 GHz quad-core CPU, 16GB of system RAM and 2GB of video memory

 ## Recommended Mods
 ### Parts